Lower Zambezi NP- Overview Lower Zambezi Safaris

 - All budget accommodation is outside the park

 Buffalo and elephant are abundant and spend time on the small islands and sandbanks in the river.
 The park is home to some impressive tuskers and big herds regularly cross the river.
-Lion and leopard are easily spotted and you might come across wild dogs as well.
-For those paddling, most memorable are the thousands of hippos which inhabit the river channels and the enormous crocs lying on the banks.
+Lion and leopard are easily spotted and you might come across wild dog as well.
+For those paddling, most memorable are the thousands of hippo that inhabit the river channels and the enormous crocs lying on the banks.

 More about Lower Zambezi's wildlife

 The park's main feature is one of Africa's most famous rivers – the Zambezi.
 The northern boundary of the park is the Muchinga escarpment, which forms an impressive backdrop to the river in the valley.
 The river is fringed by sandy flats, mopane woodland and acacia shrubs.Want to visit Lower Zambezi?